iugwuanyi/JS_metagenome-astrobio/Scripts/README.md

 binning module using the bin_contigs.sh script.
 The resulting bins were consolidated and bins with over 50% completeness and less than 10% contamination were selected with metaWRAP refinement module using the consolidate_bins.sh script.
 The distribution and abundance of bins across all samples were estimated with metaWRAP quant_bin module using the bin_abundance.sh script.
 Bins were then reassembled with the metaWRAP reassemble_bin module using the reassemble_bins.sh script to improve the quality of the bins.
-The contamination and completeness of reassembled MAGs were assessed with [CheckM](https://github.com/Ecogenomics/CheckM).
+The contamination and completeness of reassembled MAGs were assessed with [CheckM](https://github.com/Ecogenomics/CheckM)using the checkm.sh script.
 MAGs were then dereplicated with [dRep](https://github.com/MrOlm/drep) using the dereplicate_bins.sh script.
 Taxonomy was assigned to each MAG based on the
 Genome Taxonomy Database (GTDB) with [GTDB-TK](https://github.com/Ecogenomics/GTDBTk) using bin_taxonomy.sh script.
 Phylogenetic trees were constructed for bacteria and archaea MAGs with [IQ-TREE](http://www.iqtree.org/) with the bin_phylogenetic_tree.sh script. [iTOL](https://itol.embl.de/) was used to visualize and annotate